 Snodland became my playground.
-The high street (pictured left) was my HQ, my main port of call.
+The high street (pictured above) was my HQ, my main port of call.
 My friends and I would normally convene here, to chat and hang out.
 We would then venture forth into Snodland and go about our adventures.
-Imagine Stand By Me (1986) without the dead kid.
-That was my childhood.
+Imagine Stand By Me (1986) without the dead kid and that was my childhood.

 On my travels, I also discovered three World War II bunkers etched into the scenery.
-The land along the river was sloped so when I discovered these bunkers I had to find out what was in them.
-They were nothing but concrete arches buried into the ground.
-The entrances were blocked by concrete bricks.
+The land along the river was sloped so when I discovered these bunkers I had to find out what hid within.
+They were nothing but concrete arches buried into the ground, the entrances blocked by concrete bricks.
 One fateful day, after many trips to this amazing place, I found that three of the bricks had been pulled out.
 Now, these weren't normal bricks, they were more like breeze blocks.
 So the hole they left behind was big enough for a kid like me to climb through.
-In hindsight this was a bad idea...the experience of walking through the entrance and finding a dark cavern of tunnels has haunted me since.
+In hindsight this was a bad idea...the experience of walking through the entrance and finding a dark cavern of waterlogged tunnels has haunted me since.
 I had a torch with me but it couldn't pierce the darkness within.
 I turned two corners before stopping and coming back.
 The thought of finding a body or a skeleton or even worse, something alive, put a quick end to that adventure.

 Once I had a grasp on what Snodland had to offer I explored further.
 For me, Snodland was divided into sections.
 There was home (which started at Church Field and ended at the High Street.
 This also included the lakes and anything along the River Medway).
-Later on there would be several other sections but for now, I had discovered Snodland Rec (I was never sure why it was called that, maybe it was supposed to be spelt Wreck).
+Later on there would be several other sections, but for now I had discovered Snodland Rec.
 This would later become part of the section called Saltings (so named after the road parallel to the Rec itself, which was on Malling Road).
 The Rec was a park which housed a playground area for kids, a vast landscape of grass and trees with homes beyond.
 In the centre of this was a patch of mud and two goal frames.
 This was the football pitch.
 For us anyway.
 What started here soon become two of the best summers I can recall.
 When I started playing here I gradually developed friendships with a number of people (Boysy, Dennis, Trev, Dave, Andy, Richie, Pocock et al).
 These guys were legendary and although we had our differences back then (like all kids do at that age) we had some of the best amateur football matches known to man...or boy.
 We played anyone and everyone.
-Once done, we would sit down, exhausted and just hang out.
+Once done, we would sit down - exhausted - and just hang out.
 Everyone remembers Kambo's shop opposite if you needed to fuel up or get a surprisingly decent fresh cream cake.
 Sometimes I wish I could go back and play one more game...

 Those summers were some of the greatest times of my life.
-When I started to read Stephen King books, I connected with them because he based them all in his hometown of Maine.
+When I started to read Stephen King books, I connected with them because the setting was usually his hometown of Maine.
 I now know why.
 With such fond memories comes inspiration and King clearly does this in his books.
 IT and Stand By Me resonate because they detail a group of kids, much like us, going about their adventures.
 As mentioned, take away the dead kid in Stand By Me (and the clown in IT) and it could have been any one of my adventures as a child.

 Unfortunately there had to be a time when we all started to grow up.
 That time was imminent.